Skip to main content

 Pruning

-Prune in late winter (January through February).
-The colonial, suckering habit makes conventional pruning largely impractical; management consists primarily of removing unwanted suckers at the colony perimeter.
-Cut entire colony to the ground in late winter every 3-5 years to rejuvenate and control height; vigorous regrowth occurs from the root system.
-Remove dead stems at any time.
+Pruning is done in late winter (January and February) while the plant is dormant.
+The colonial suckering habit makes conventional shaping pruning largely impractical, and management consists primarily of cutting unwanted suckers at the colony perimeter through the growing season.
+Renewal pruning cuts the entire colony to the ground in late winter every 3–5 years to control height and rebuild a younger framework, and vigorous regrowth emerges from the root system within a single growing season.
+Dead stems can be removed at any season.

 Pruning Schedule